Perfect Grand Canyon, Zion, and Bryce Canyon Road Trip Itinerary

 For Camping: We stayed at Wahweap Campground on Lake Powell.
 We visited in October, and the campground was pretty much empty..
 In the summer, I’m sure this campground is extremely popular, as it’s right on the lake and has all kinds of water toy rentals.
 So keep that in mind if you’re planning a trip during the summer!

-For Hotels: If you’re not camping, there are a lot of different hotel options in the town of Page, AZ.
+For Hotels: If you’re not camping, there are a lot of different hotel options in the town of Page, like the Hampton Inn or the Courtyard Page.
 Staying in Page will put you in close proximity to Lake Powell and Antelope Canyon for tomorrow.
+Check out the map below for different options!

 Day 3: Lake Powell, Antelope Canyon, and Drive to Zion